patrickdx/JetBrainsAcademy/hard/Simple Banking System/README.md

 - banking system UI (Balance, Add income, Do transfer, close account, create account)
 - card information (balance, id, number, pin) are stored in database via SQLite Java with rest methods.

+## what i learned

+- reading documentation of a certain database/library for help

+### relational databases
+  database based on the relational model:
+- data stored in tables with columns and rows, generally having each object as their own table (creditcard)
+- rows represent instances of type object
+- columns represent instance variables of object, (number, PIN, balance) usually with a unique key (ID) for each row

+#### Relational Database Management System (RDBMS)
+- program used to edit/create database (CardDatabase.java)
+- SQL language used to communicate with the database.

+#### SQL (Structured Query Language)
+- method for accessing data in a relational database.
+(SQL can POST,GET,UPDATE,DELETE...)
+- there are many variations of SQL, for different purposes
+- particularly SQLite (the one I used) can store an database in a single file.
+Instead of saving a database to a server, you can just store it locally offline on your PC.